-Kathleen or Kathy (as she’s preferred to be known) grew up in Derbyshire in a village known as Chapel en le Frith or Chapel en le Forest as it’s known locally.
-As a child Kathy loved the outdoors and enjoyed walking the hills around where she lived.
-When she grew up, Kathy worked in a post office and when she met her future husband Norman they moved to Chelmsford and had a daughter Karen.
+Emma grew up in Shropshire in a village.
+As a child she loved the outdoors and enjoyed walking the hills around where she lived.
+When she grew up, Emma worked in a post office and when she met her future husband Norman they moved to Oxford and had a daughter Kate.

-Being active members of the community in Chelmsford they noticed the lack of support in the community for local children and so began a day centre within their own home.
+Being active members of the community they noticed the lack of support for local children and so began a day centre within their own home.

-Such was the success of this, they then had a centre built for the community and the council named it ‘The Kathleen Mapes Day Centre’.
-For over 50 years, Kathy and Norman ran this centre for Age concern (now known as Age UK) to provide a day centre, luncheon club and the opportunity for local people to participate in other social activities.
+Such was the success of this, they then had a centre built for the community.
+For over 50 years, they ran this centre for Age concern (now known as Age UK) to provide a day centre, luncheon club and the opportunity for local people to participate in other social activities.

 A few years ago they were recognised by Age Concern for their huge achievements and awarded a Lifetime membership for the dedication and support that they had given for so many years to their local community.

-Unfortunately, Kathy had to retire from her work as her health started to fail her; after being diagnosed with Dementia, this was when Kathy needed care herself.
-After contacting a few care companies, Kathy finally settled with Independent People Homecare as they have done a wonderful job in building the company to an excellent standard and employing such ‘wonderful people’.
+Unfortunately, Emma had to retire from her work as her health started to fail her; after being diagnosed with Dementia, this was when Emma needed care herself.

-Kathy now has Carers visiting her four times a day, seven days a week and they even help her attend a day centre herself twice per week.
-Kathy is happy with her life and loves to reminisce about her past with the carers who visit, she enjoys talking about her daughter, her grandchildren and great grandchildren – for whom she loves dearly and loves going to her daughters to spend time with them when she can.
-She loves all the Carers that visit her and says she would not be able to cope without them.
-As a people person, Kathy always looks forward to her carers visiting and having a ‘good ole chat’.
+Emma now has a Live in Carer with her day and night, seven days a week, and they even help her attend a day centre herself twice per week.
+Emma is happy with her life and loves to reminisce about her past with the carers who come, she enjoys talking about her daughter, her grandchildren and great grandchildren – for whom she loves dearly and loves going to her daughters to spend time with them when she can.
+She loves all the Carers help her and says she would not be able to cope without them.
+As a people person, Emma always looks forward to her carers staying and having a ‘good ole chat’.
 It has changed her life and she is so much more sociable and condfident again.

-We’re proud to care for people like Kathy.
-At Independent People Homecare, our Carers not only help with day-to-day living but are also there for companionship and like Kathy having just a ‘good ‘ole chat’!
+We’re proud to care for people like Emma.
+Your carers should not only help with day-to-day living but are also there for companionship and like Emma, enjoy having just a ‘good ‘ole chat’.

-To find out how we can help you or a loved one, then call our care team today for an informal chat.
+To find out how we can help you or a loved one, then call our care team today to enjoy an informal chat for yourself.